spencertipping/ni/doc/cheatsheet.md

   * Note that this join will consume a single line of both streams; it does **NOT** provide a SQL-style left or right join.
 * `Y` - dense-to-sparse transformation
   * Explodes each row of the stream into several rows, each with three columns:
-    * The first element of the output row is the index of row of the input data that came from
+    * The index of the row that the input data that came from
-    * The second element of the output row is the index of the column that the input data came from
+    * The index of the column that the input data came from
-    * The third element of the output row is the value of the input stream at the specified row + column.
+    * The value of the input stream at the row + column specified by the first two columns.
 * `X` - sparse-to-dense transformation
   * `X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.
   * The specification for what the input matrix must look like is described above in the `Y` operator.